fperez/copip/README.md

 A tool to better manage PyPI and source packages (installed using `pip`, with or without `-e .`) in a conda-based workflow.

 The approach taken is to create a separate filesystem area where *all* non-conda installations go.
-Then, we "hijack" the `--user` flag of Python's installation process by either always using `--user` during any pip-based installation.
-When using the conda root environment this goes to `~/.local/...` (on *nix, there's a Windows-specific location too).
+Then, we "hijack" the `--user` flag of Python's installation process by *always* using `--user` during any pip-based installation.
+When using the conda root environment such area already exists: `~/.local/...` (on *nix, there's a Windows-specific location too).
 When using custom conda environments, we set the `$PYTHONUSERBASE` variable to point to a location named the same as the conda environment but separate in the filesystem, and set `$PATH` accordingly.

 This avoids the problem of conflicts arising after packages have been added to a conda environment and a conda update potentially overwrites them.